xraypy/xraylarch/doc/guis/larch_gui.rst

 .. _matplotlib: http://matplotlib.org/

-The main Larch GUI gives a simple view of a Larch session.
+The main Larch Graphical Interface gives a simple view of a Larch session.

 .. image::  ../_images/LarchGUI.png
    :target: ../_images/LarchGUI.png
    :width: 45%

-This GUI enables an interactive Larch session, with a command-line interface at the bottom of the screen.
+This Graphical Interface enables an interactive Larch session, with a command-line interface at the bottom of the screen.
 In this window, you can copy or type Larch commands.
 When you hit Enter or Return, the command will be executed.
 The history of the commands and any outputs written by the command will be displayed in the output panel taking up most of the bottom half of the main window.
-The top part of the window shows a Data Browser, from which you can browse through the various groups for modules and datasets, and examine their contents, view function documentation and so on.x
+The top part of the window shows a Data Browser, from which you can browse through the various groups for modules and datasets, and examine their contents, view function documentation and so on.

 This Graphical User Interface is deliberately basic, giving a low-level interface to Larch commands and data.
 This is mainly intended for